coverclock/com-diag-hazer/README.md

 > Charles F. F. Karney, "Algorithms for geodesics", *Journal for Geodesy*,
 > 2013-01, 87.1, pp. 43..55

-and uses an external library written by Mr. Karney, the source code for which can be found at the following URL.
+and uses a source module written by Mr. Karney which can be found at

 <https://geographiclib.sourceforge.io>

-I used the following commands to build the geodesic utility once I downloaded and built the library.

-    cd Hazer/ext
-    mkdir -p ../out/host/ext
-    gcc -I${HOME}/src/GeographicLib-1.49/legacy/C geodesic.c ${HOME}/src/GeographicLib-1.49/legacy/C/geodesic.c -o ../out/host/ext/geodesic -lm
+and which is licensed under the MIT license.

 # Acknowledgements